phillbush/incipit/README.txt

 Figures are text delimited between curly brackets.
 The opening curly bracket must be the last character in a line and the closing curly bracket must be the first character in a line.
+The content of a figure is usually idented with a tab, so the first tab of each code line is removed in the final document.

+.Code Listing.
-The most simple example of figure is code listing, an example of which, copied from the second edition of “The C Programming Language” book, is presented below.
-Code is usually idented with a tab, so the first tab of each code line is removed in the final document.
+The simplest figure is a code listing, an example of which, copied from the second edition of “The C Programming Language” book, is presented below.

 {
 	#include <stdio.h>

 	main()
 	{
-		printf("hello, world\n";
+		printf("hello, world\n");
 	}
 }

-§§ Images

-TODO.

-§§ Tables

-TODO.

-§§ Quotation

-TODO.
+.Image.
+An image can be included in a figure by preceding the opening bracket with the ⟨IMAGE:⟩ keyword, optionally followed by the image caption, before the opening curly bracket.
+Note that only `.eps` images are supported when converting to troff.
+When converting to html, however, common formats such as `.jpg` and `.png` are supported.

+IMAGE: A monkey riding a parrot. {
+	figure.eps
+}

+.PIC Diagram.
+When converting to ms, diagrams can be written on the PIC language.
+Diagrams are marked with the ⟨PIC:⟩ keyword before the opening curly bracket.
+The only punctuation that are processed inside a PIC figure are emphasis and topic (topic is converted to a emphasis between ASCII double quotes).

+PIC: {
+	define filter {box ht 0.25 rad 0.125}
+	lineht = 0.25;
+	Top: [
+		right;
+		box “ms” "sources";
+		move;
+		box “HTML” "sources";
+		move;
+		box “linuxdoc-sgml” "sources" wid 1.5;
+		move;
+		box “Texinfo” "sources";

+		line down from 1st box .s lineht;
+		A: line down;
+		line down from 2nd box .s; filter “html2ms”;
+		B: line down;
+		line down from 3rd box .s; filter “format”;
+		C: line down;
+		line down from 4th box .s; filter “texi2roff”;
+		D: line down;
+	]
+	move down 1 from last [] .s;
+	Anchor: box wid 1 ht 0.75 “ms” "intermediate" "form";
+	arrow from Top.A.end to Anchor.nw;
+	arrow from Top.B.end to 1/3 of the way between Anchor.nw and Anchor.ne;
+	arrow from Top.C.end to 2/3 of the way between Anchor.nw and Anchor.ne;
+	arrow from Top.D.end to Anchor.ne
+	{
+		# PostScript column
+		move to Anchor .sw;
+		line down left then down ->;
+		filter “pic”;
+		arrow;
+		filter “eqn”;
+		arrow;
+		filter “tbl”;
+		arrow;
+		filter “groff”;
+		arrow;
+		box "PostScript";

+		# HTML column
+		move to Anchor .se;
+		line down right then down ->;
+		A: filter dotted “pic2img”;
+		arrow;
+		B: filter dotted “eqn2html”;
+		arrow;
+		C: filter dotted “tbl2html”;
+		arrow;
+		filter “ms2html”;
+		arrow;
+		box "HTML";

+		# Nonexistence caption
+		box dashed wid 1 at B + (2, 0) "These tools" "don’t yet exist";
+		line chop 0 chop 0.1 dashed from last box .nw to A.e ->;
+		line chop 0 chop 0.1 dashed from last box .w  to B.e ->;
+		line chop 0 chop 0.1 dashed from last box .sw to C.e ->;
+	}
+}

+.Tables.
+Tables are not supported yet.

+.Quotation.
+Quotations are not supported yet.

-§ Script
+§ Converter

-There is an ‘awk(1)’ script (actually, a shell script calling ‘awk(1)’) used for converting text from the ‘Incipit Markup Language’ into troff (using the -ms macro) or html.
+There is an ‘awk(1)’ script (actually a shell script that calls awk) used for converting text from the ‘Incipit Markup Language’ into troff (using the -ms macro) or html.
 The manual of this command is presented below.